 The Judgment of Paris, 30th July, Hannah Playhouse.

-Three ‘mini-operas’ realised from operas by Francesca Caccini, Antonio Vivaldi and Jean-Baptiste Lully, 2nd/3rd September, Classical on Cuba.
+Three ‘mini-operas’ realised from operas by Francesca Caccini, Jean-Baptiste Lully and Antonio Vivaldi (with a touch of Niccolo Porpora), 2nd/3rd September, Classical on Cuba.

 Harmonie Universelle, 15th October, Foxglove Ballroom.